kno10/reversegeocode/README.md

 doing as a preprocessing step.
 It reduces the node count from 2.1 billion to "just" 460 million, the number of ways to 17 million (the number of relations remains unchanged, obviously).
 This way, 8 GB of RAM should be enough.

+As of now, you *will* need to use a Debian Linux system.
+Some of the libraries are not available on Maven central, so I had to put system paths (have a look at the pom.xml, for what you need).

+## Index construction

+The index essentially is a large pixmap referencing metadata from OSM.

+Rendering is currently done via JavaFX, so you will also need to have a UI for building an index.
+Unfortunately, this is also rather slow (10-30 minutes, depending on the desired resolution and number of polygons to render).
+However, we needed an API that can render polygons with the even-odd rule and antialiasing, and the java-gnome Cairo API wouldn't allow us access the resulting bitmaps without writing them to disk as PNG.

+## Visualization

+The index construction will also produce a .png viusalizing the map.